-A significant expense is the payment of compensation to our distributors, which represented approximately 51% of net revenues during 2006.
+A significant expense is the payment of compensation to our distributors, which represented approximately 51% and 48% of net sales during 2006 and the nine-month period ended September 30, 2007, respectively.
 Factors impacting the overall commission payout include the growth and depth of the distributor network, the distributor retention rate, the level of promotions, local promotional programs and business development agreements.
 We compensate our distributors by paying commissions, bonuses, and certain awards and prizes.
 We closely monitor the amount of compensation to distributors paid as a percentage of net sales and have recently implemented adjustments to our compensation plan to provide, in our view, a more viable and sustainable business model for both us and our distributors.
 There can be no assurance that these changes or future changes to our compensation plan or product pricing would be successful in maintaining the level of distributor compensation expense as a percentage of net sales.
 Furthermore, these changes may make it difficult to recruit and retain qualified and motivated distributors.
 An increase in compensation payments to distributors as a percentage of net sales will reduce our profitability.
-Under our current compensation plan, commissions may be limited to 65% of sales.